StevenBlack/vocab/million-dollar-words.md

 A model example; the standard to hold up for comparison.
 Politicians hold up the decline of the U.S. auto industry as a paradigm for Japanese strategy in other areas.

+### Paradox Of Unanimity
+Researchers Gunn et al. (2016) found that when eyewitnesses unanimously agreed on the identity of suspects, they were more likely to be wrong.
+The more people agree, the less likely they are thinking for themselves.Therefore, beware of consensuses.

 ### paralogize